 User selection of the anchor text can enable the user to visit a referencing page using that anchor text to link to the page returned as a search result, and having a high static rank.

 There are many pages on the web that contain little or no text at all for a search engine to index.
-It’s possible that those pages may be very relevant to something that someone is searching for, but the lack of actual text upon the page may keep it from being indexed as relevant to that topic; understanding page relavance based upon what anchor text is pointe to a page can make sure such pages get indexed under those terms.
+Those pages may be very relevant to something that someone is searching for, but the lack of actual text upon the page may keep it from being indexed as relevant to that topic; understanding page relevance based upon what anchor text is pointe to a page can make sure such pages get indexed under those terms.

 If a search engine can track the terms used by other pages to refer to that page within links, it enables the search engine to understand what others are saying that the page is about.
 This process may include HTML-based web pages, spreadsheets, word processing documents, PDFs, animation, audio, video, presentions (PowerPoint), and other documents.

 Choosing Snippets for Anchor Text Page Relevance

 A search engine usually tries to show a title, description, and URL for a page that it lists in search results.
-When the query term doesn’t actually appear upon the page, it may try to come up with a snippet that may be meaningful to the person searching.
+When the query term doesn’t appear upon the page, it may try to come up with a snippet that may be meaningful to the person searching.

 If there is text around the anchor text in the link that contains elements of the searcher’s query, then that text surrounding the anchor text may be used as part of the snippet shown to a searcher.

 When multiple pages point to a page, and each may provide a helpful snippet from the text surrounding the anchor text, then some other factors might be considered in choosing which text to use for a snippet for the page, such as:

 - The number of terms which the anchor text shares with the search string,